Velocidex/velociraptor-docs/content/vql_reference/plugin/_index.md

 ## chain
 <span class='vql_type pull-right'>Plugin</span>

 Chain the output of several queries into the same table.

-This plugin takes any args and chains them.
+This plugin takes a number of queries and joins their output into the same table.

+You can provide the `async=TRUE` parameter to run the queries in parallel.
+This is needed when queries are event queries that never terminate.
+You can use this property to collect the output from multiple event plugins into the same artifact output.

 ### Example